drizzle-lang/drizzle/README.md

     - [ ] Move the compiler to LLVM
     - [ ] Add on extra tools
     - [ ] Extend the drizzle stdlib

 ### Notes
 - It would be nice if the project could maintain a side-by-side interpreter and compiler so that drizzle could have a fully functional REPL environment built into the language, or maybe provide drizzle-interpreter as a separate package or something idk
+- The more I go through the interpreter book, the more I realise that translating the ANTLR parser every time I add something new might not be worth the hassle.
+    - However, if I can do it in a smart way, I should only have to translate the whole thing once, and figure out how to add stuff manually going forward in the same style to keep the benefits

 ## Contributing
 This project is open to anyone who wants to learn anything about creating programming languages!